-Trusted Telecom portal contains the list of "Trusted" vendors.
+The Trusted Telecom portal contains the list of "Trusted" vendors.
 A TSP can enter the name of the vendor and the product they want to obtain for their service usage.
-The portal will then compare the entered details with the list of trusted vendors and product.
+The portal will then compare the entered details with the list of trusted vendors and products.
 If there is a match, the TSP can go ahead and obtain the necessary hardware.

 Thus, if you're a telecom service provider, you need to check whether or not your telecom devices are from trusted sources before you can use those devices to provide your services.